NullBrunk/git-cheat-sheet/README.md

 ```bash
 git add -A
 ```
-(git add -A to add all the new files, if you want to ONLY add a file, use git add *nameofthefile*)
+(git add -A to add all the new files, if you want to add ONLY ONE file, use ``git add nameofthefile``)

 create the commit
 ```bash